 When to Leave Carrd, Linktree, or Stan Store

 Carrd, Linktree, and Stan Store are designed to get you online fast — not to grow with you.
-The right time to leave is when the tool starts costing you customers, search visibility, or credibility.
+The right time to leave is when the tool is costing you customers, search visibility, or credibility.

 What These Tools Are Actually Built For